ccyip/taype/oopsla24.md

 For simplicity, our mechanization of the core calculus differs slightly from the one presented in the paper:
-- The mechanization includes `fold` and `unfold` operations for recursive ADTs, similar to Ye and Delaware (POPL22), instead of the ML-style ADTs in the paper.
+- The mechanization includes `fold` and `unfold` operations for recursive ADTs (`EFold` and `EUnfold` at `syntax.v`), similar to Ye and Delaware (POPL22), instead of the ML-style ADTs in the paper.
 The equivalence between these two styles is well-known (cf. Chapter 20 of "Types and Programming Languages").
-- The mechanization distinguishes between oblivious product (whose components must be oblivious) and normal product (whose components can be any types), similar to Ye and Delaware (PLDI23).
-The style in the Taypsi paper is closer to Ye and Delaware (POPL22), which includes only one product former that can connect any types, for presentation purposes.
+- Similar to the implementation, the mechanization includes oblivious product and normal product (`EProd` at `syntax.v`, with an `olabel` argument to distinguish them), while the paper has only one product type former for presentation purposes.
-- The mechanization uses distinct projections for product and Ψ-type, while the paper abuses the notation for presentation.
+- The mechanization uses distinct projections for product and Ψ-type (`EProj` and `EPsiProj` at `syntax.v`), while the paper abuses the notation for presentation.
 - The mechanization uses *locally nameless representation* for binders.
-- There are some notational differences which should be easy to disambiguate: we use `case .. of ..` instead of `match .. with ..`, and `mux` instead of `~if` (oblivious conditional), for example.
+- There are some notational differences which should be easy to disambiguate: we use `case .. of ..` instead of `match .. with ..`, for example.

 ## Reproducing the experimental results

-To reproduce Figs. 17, 18 and 19 in the paper, you can simply invoke the script to runs all our benchmarks.
+To reproduce Figs. 18, 19 and 20 in the paper, you can simply invoke the script that runs all our benchmarks.

 ``` sh
 # At home directory '~'